 The encoders used on Centroid controls all transmit their signals with differential line drivers, so there are two wires for the A channel, and two wires for the B channel.
 When A is active (light is shining through), then the A signal is high, and the /A signal is low.
 When A is inactive (light is blocked), then the A signal is low, and the /A signal is high; and likewise for B and /B.

 We speak of the differential wires on a channel as "A" and "A-not", or "B" and "B-not", because the second wire of the pair is always a logical "not" of the first wire: when one is high, the other is low.

-Consider the passage of one line past a receiver, with equal amounts of light time and dark time, as one full cycle.
-Then the offset between the A receiver and the B receiver is 1/4 of a cycle: for example, when A is exactly half way through the "light" half of its cycle, B will change from light to dark, or from dark to light (depending on the direction of rotation).
+The passage of one line past a receiver, with equal amounts of light time and dark time, is one full cycle.
+The offset between the A receiver and the B receiver is 1/4 of a cycle: for example, when A is exactly half way through the "light" half of its cycle, B will change from light to dark, or from dark to light (depending on the direction of rotation).

 Note in the above diagram that there are four edges (two rising edges and two falling edges) in a single full cycle -- in the passage of one line on the wheel.
 Every edge is a countable event, showing that the encoder has rotated one fourth of a cycle.
 That is why the encoder counts per revolution is four times its number of lines.

 When you buy encoders, the manufacturer will list them by the line count.
 This is sometimes called "pulses per revolution" (PPR) or "cycles per revolution" (CPR).